n-claes/legolas/docs/content/general/equations_physics.md

 **Note:** The unit normalisations are only used when radiative cooling, thermal conduction or temperature-dependent resistivity is included.
 We always set base values though (as one should), which are given in cgs units by
 $B_{unit} = 10$ Gauss, $L_{unit} = 10^9$ cm and $T_{unit} = 10^6$ K.
 {: .notice--info}

-**Note:** Since one can always specify a unit current, the unit resistivity is defined in such a way that the normalised resistivity equals 0.1 at 1 MK.
-{: .notice--info}